 I haven’t been in your shoes before.
 I haven’t agonised over this school or that, I haven’t had to save my pennies so that I could offer my child a quality education and I haven’t had to leave my child in the care of someone else for the majority of their teenage years.

 While I may not have had to physically make the decision to send my child to boarding school, nor was I a boarder myself, I’ve had a glimpse into your life.
-I’ve sat around tables as families have made schooling decisions, I’ve comforted the homesick Year 7 student who has arrived to class crying and I’ve driven through paddocks filled with cows affectionately known as ‘the boarding school cows’ – the stock that will be sold to manage the cost of boarding school fees.
+I’ve sat around tables as families have made schooling decisions, I’ve comforted the homesick Year 7 student who has arrived to class crying, I’ve been a ‘house mother’ to many and I’ve driven through paddocks filled with cows affectionately known as ‘the boarding school cows’ – the stock that will be sold to manage the cost of boarding school fees.

 With this in mind, I want to reassure you – we care.
 When there’s tears, when there’s sadness, we feel it too.
 Our heart breaks for the children who are so far from home, but it also swells with pride.
 Their resilience, their courage and their tenacity is not easily emanated.
 They are independent, they are adaptable, and they are full of common sense.
 They bring life to a school community and set our school apart from others.
 We are proud of them and we know you are too.

 From the bottom of my heart, thank you.
 Thank you for putting your child into our care, for trusting us and believing that we are able to have a positive influence on your child’s life.